kingstefan26/alabamaEncoder/netflix_tiers.md

 1. good quality/bitrate separation on the bitrate ladder
 2. optimal resolution for the targeted quality level (vmaf score)
-3. a bitrate ladder granular enough to allow for smooth bitrate switching
+3. a bitrate ladder granular enough to allow smooth bitrate switching

 ##### why?